mrestay/DE-nanodegree/5-capstone/README.md

 - arrival_date: Respondent's arrival date to the US.
 - arrival_year: Year of arrival.
 - arrival_month: Month of arrival.
-- arrival_day: day of arrival.
+- arrival_day: Day of arrival.
 - departure_date: Respondents departure_date from the US.
-- departure_year: Year of departure
+- departure_year: Year of departure.
-- departure_month: month of departure
+- departure_month: Month of departure.
-- departure_day: Day of departure
+- departure_day: Day of departure.

 `visas`